 - The easiest way to add sweetener to a cold tea is to use a simple syrup.

-This tea has a very earthy flavor and is usually an acquired taste.
-To make it taste more delicious, I like to play around with various combinations.
+This tea has a very earthy taste.
+To add more flavor, I like to play around with various combinations:

 - Combine with lemon-lime soda.